 Rule 3: Triangles

 As all photographers know, shapes are fundamental.
 You’ll find triangle shapes everywhere, both in nature and in photography.
 Learn to make the most of triangles and improve your compositions.
 Triangles are easy to use in composition since they are easy to use and modify to your advantage.
 For example, use triangles to make images stable or unstable.
-You can use triangles in combination with other composition techniques, such as paths and lines.
+You can use triangles in combination with other compositional techniques, such as leading lines or the rule of thirds.

 Rule 4: Eye-lines